watir/watirbook/installation/mac.md

 ![Safari 7 on Mac OS 10.9](https://raw.github.com/watir/watirbook/master/images/installation/mac/safari.png)

-Since Safari is already installed, all you have to do is to open IRB and type this:
+Since Safari (version 7.0) is already installed, all you have to do is to open IRB and type this:

     $ irb